Promote Menopause Inclusivity

 We are committed to ensuring that persons directly impacted by menopause have a positive experience.
 We strive to offer physical symptom management, mental support, a feeling of workplace understanding, a community to share with, and access to information for individuals to share with their doctors.
 Our success is to make a meaningful impact on the lives of those going through the menopause transition

-We are a bold, forward thinking organization that is pushing against the status quo on how menopause is accepted in society, in the medical profession and in the workplace to ensure all persons have the opportunity to experience a positive menopause transition.
+We are a forward thinking organisation that is pushing against the status quo on how menopause is accepted in society, in the medical profession and in the workplace to ensure all persons have the opportunity to experience a positive menopause transition.

 Lisa Tarquini